 What is the Meaning of Tiji?

-The word Tiji originates from the word “Ten Che” which means “hope of Buddhism prevailing in the world for peace” and basically celebrates the triumph of God over demon.
-It consist of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.
+The word Tiji originates from the word “Ten Che” which means “hope of Buddhism prevailing in the world for peace” and basically celebrates the triumph of God over demons.
+It consists of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.

 Where is Tiji Festival celebrated?